-A daily round of quick classroom visits can transform the teaching and learning climate.
+A daily round of quick classroom visits by administrators can transform the teaching and learning climate.
 This strategy covers the three most critical steps towards making this transformational step part of an instructional leader's daily leadership practice.
 It covers how to set a purpose, create a schedule, and use non-evaluative observation tools.

 Set a purpose and routine for your quick classroom visits.
 This step is often overlooked but very important as it provides you with a focus, and it is important that teachers know your purpose as well.
 The purpose doesn't have to be highly technical - just honest.